pmean/build-website/text/16/08/using-bad-examples.md

 **Black-and-white thinking**.
-An important critical thinking skill is deciding when a problem is so serious that you should totally disregard that study.Â  Think of this as the fatal flaw approach to critical thinking.
+An important critical thinking skill is deciding when a problem is so serious that you should totally disregard that study.
+Think of this as the fatal flaw approach to critical thinking.
 It's easy to find fatally flawed studies.
 The problem is that the number and frequency of fatal flaws is far outnumbered by non-fatal flaws.